Note: This is an archived Handbook entry from 2016.

-(b) All core subjects are taught online and students are able to achieve the full GDipAg online.
+(b) All core subjects are taught online and students are able to achieve the full masters degree online.

-(c) The GDipAg is not registered on the Commonwealth Register of Institutions.
+The Graduate Diploma in Ageing is not registered on the Commonwealth Register of Institutions.
 It is only available to international students via distance learning.

 |Core Participation Requirements: ||

 For the purposes of considering request for Reasonable Adjustments under the Disability Standards for Education (Cwth 2005), and Students Experiencing Academic Disadvantage Policy, academic requirements for this course are articulated in the Course Description, Course Objectives and Generic Skills of this entry.

 The University is dedicated to provide support to those with special requirements.
 Further details on the disability support scheme can be found at the Disability Liaison Unit website.